balanced/balanced-docs/api/rev1/api/events.rst

     :include: card.* bank_account.* bank_account_verification.*

-Retrieve an Event
+Fetch an Event
 -----------------

 .. _events.show:

-Retrieves the details of an event that was previously created.
+Fetches the details of an event that was previously created.

 .. container:: code-white